- Replacement Charge Port

 Grab the new the charge port.

-Use your off hand to hold to charge port while tightening the nut with the 14mm wrench.
+Continue to tighten by hand until you feel too much resistance.
+Then use your off hand to hold the charge port while tightening the nut with the 14mm wrench.

 Plug the charge port's red connector to the battery's red connector.
-Make sure the two are lined up.
+Make sure the two are lined up so that the wire colors match.
 Do not force them if they are not lined up.

 Flip the battery box over.